sofia-fischer/philo-blog/content/posts/2025-04-from-php-to-python.md

 [^magicMethods]: [Magic Methods in Python](https://www.pythonmorsels.com/every-dunder-method/)

-### Classes, Types, and Functions - The Power of Classes
+### How do Classes, Functions, and Types relate to each other in Python?

 All Types in Python are (Meta)Classes that inherit from `type`, but all instances of a Type are Classes.